NTNU-SmallSat-Lab/ccsds123_issue_2_verification_model/README.md

 # CCSDS 123.0-B-2 High-level Model

 CCSDS 123.0-B-2 High-Level Model is a verification and debugging tool for the development of CCSDS 123.0-B-2 compliant compressors.
 Its purpose is to input an uncompressed image and output a CCSDS 123.0-B-2 compliant compressed image, along with all intermediate values needed to compress the image.
+Furthermore, to allow modifications to the algorithm outside of the CCSDS specification, support for decompression of compressed image files is also supported.

-As this tool is designed for development purposes and to produce a large amount of output data it might be slow and resource-hungry compared to regular CCSDS 123.0-B-2 compression tools.
-For regular compression, [this CNES-provided tool](https://www.connectbycnes.fr/en/ccsds-1230-b-2-ccsds-1210-b-3) might for example be a more sensible choice.
+As this tool is designed for development purposes and produces a large amount of output data, it might be slow and resource-hungry compared to regular CCSDS 123.0-B-2 compression tools.
+For regular compression and decompression within CCSDS specification, [this CNES-provided tool](https://www.connectbycnes.fr/en/ccsds-1230-b-2-ccsds-1210-b-3) might for example be a more sensible choice.
+To slightly remedy the calculation speed, the predictor module is written in C++ using a library named _pybind11_ to allow integration with Python.

 ## Usage Rights